Glauber dynamics and coupling-from-the-past for Gaussian fields: Introduction and main results

 Theorems 13.24 and 13.26 in \cite{georgii} characterise the set of Gibbs measures associated with the above Hamiltonian.
 It corresponds to the convex hull of the set of Gaussian field distributions of covariance $\Gamma$ and mean $m\in \R^{\Z^d}$ satisfying

 giving rise to uncountably many Gibbs measures.
-However, notice that $\mu_\varepsilon$ is the only Gibbs measure for this model which is translation-invariant.
+However, notice that $\mu_\varepsilon$ is the only Gibbs measure for this model which is translation-invariant (because $m_i=m$ for all $i$ implies $m=0$).
 Up to renormalisation, in the case $\varepsilon >0$, the Hamiltonian defined in \eqref{hamiltonian} can be rewritten as the Hamiltonian of the discrete \emph{Gaussian free field} with mass $m$ satisfying $(1+m^2)^{-1}=\varepsilon$ (see e.g. \cite{friedli_velenik_2017} Chapter 8).
 The case $\varepsilon=1$ would therefore corresponds to the massless ($m=0$) Gaussian free field, for which it is well known that no Gibbs measure exists in dimensions $1$ and $2$.

 One of the main purposes of this paper is to investigate how close $\mu_\varepsilon$ is from finitely dependent distributions.
 To do this, we propose to write $(X_i)_{i \in \Z^d}$ of law $\mu_\varepsilon$ as a factor of an i.i.d. process, and then to construct a finitely dependent random field that is close to $(X_i)_{i \in \Z^d}$ by truncating the factor map.
-Since there are infinitely many distributions having the same specification as $\mu_\varepsilon$, there is no hope of getting a \emph{finitary} coding for $\mu_\varepsilon$.
-We nevertheless construct a coding for $\mu_\varepsilon$, and obtain the same bound on the distance to finitely dependent fields as if we had a coding radius with exponential tails (though it does not directly follow from \eqref{eq:distance_to_l-dep}).
-The following theorem is the main result of the paper.
+Since there are infinitely many distributions having the same specification as $\mu_\varepsilon$, there is no hope of getting a \emph{finitary} coding for $\mu_\varepsilon$ (recall the ``fundamental obstruction'' of \cite{VdB_steif}).
+Nevertheless, we construct a (non-finitary) coding for $\mu_\varepsilon$, and obtain the same bound on the distance to finitely dependent fields as if we had a coding radius with exponential tails (though it does not directly follow from \eqref{eq:distance_to_l-dep}).
+The following theorem is the main result of the paper. \begin{thm} For $|\varepsilon|$ small enough, \begin{enumerate} \item $\mu_\varepsilon$ is a factor of an i.i.d. process. \item There exists $c>0$ such that for all $l\in \N$, there exists an $l$--dependent distribution $\nu_l$ on $\R^{\Z^d}$ satisfying for every finite subset $\Lambda \subset \Z^d$,